 Chief Financial Officer

-Prior to joining the Federation, Mr. Krug worked for many years as an executive at The RAND Corporation, a nonprofit public policy research and analysis organization headquartered in Santa Monica, California.
+Prior to joining the Federation, Ken Krug worked for many years as an executive at The RAND Corporation, a nonprofit public policy research and analysis organization headquartered in Santa Monica, California.
 As Corporate Treasurer, he successfully led a $130 million tax-exempt financing to fund RAND's new headquarters in California; he implemented a new enterprise-wide Oracle financial system for RAND; and he designed and installed a new cost structure for RAND to match a shift in corporate strategy.
-Mr. Krug has an extensive international background, having helped launch and manage RAND's European and Persian Gulf subsidiaries.
+Krug has an extensive international background, having helped launch and manage RAND's European and Persian Gulf subsidiaries.

 Education: Bachelor's degree in History and Urban Studies, Columbia College, New York City; master's degree in Business Administration with a concentration in Finance and Economics, Stanford University Graduate School of Business, Palo Alto.